overhide/ledgers.js-demo/README.md

 npm run pull
 ```

-The demo uses ib-browser wallets and requires to be run using a Web server.
+The demo uses in-browser wallets and requires to be run using a Web server.

 The initial demo login page is [demo/login.html](demo/login.html).
 To host it run: